npolyak/NP.Roxy/README.md

 * Allowing to deal with classes and interface that use method overloading.

 I plan to publish a number of articles on the codeproject.com describing Roxy usage in much more detail.
+Here is the first article of the series [Introducing Roxy: Powerful Proxy Generation and IoC Container Package](https://www.codeproject.com/Articles/1227242/Introducing-Roxy-Powerful-Proxy-Generation-and)

 Below are a few samples previewing what one can do with Roxy:

 **Creating a default implementation for an interface:**